-Currently, this just closes the PoolManager, which closes pooled connections.
+Currently, this closes the PoolManager and any active ProxyManager, which closes any pooled connections.

 get\connection (url, proxies=None)

 Returns a urllib3 connection for the given URL.
 This should not be called from user code, and is only exposed for use when subclassing the HTTPAdapter.